 Moreover, if $u_{s}$ is an eigenfunction of \eqref{prob} corresponding to the variational eigenvalue $\lambda^s_{m,p}(\Omega)$ and such that $\|u_s\|_{L^p(\Omega)}=1$, then there exists a sequence $\{u_{s_k}\}_{k\in\mathbb{N}}\subset\{u_s\}_{s\in(0,1)}$ such that

-where $u$ is an eigenfunction of \eqref{prob-p1} corresponding to the variational eigenvalue $\lambda^1_{m,p}(\Omega)$, such that $\|u\|_{L^p(\Omega)}=1$. \end{thm} \begin{rem}[The case $p=2$] To the best of our knowledge this result is new already in the linear case $p=2$, namely for the fractional Laplacian operator $(-\Delta)^s$.
+where $u$ is an eigenfunction of \eqref{prob-p1} corresponding to the variational eigenvalue $\lambda^1_{m,p}(\Omega)$ and such that $\|u\|_{L^p(\Omega)}=1$. \end{theorem} \begin{remark}[The case $p=2$] To the best of our knowledge this result is new already in the linear case $p=2$, namely for the fractional Laplacian operator $(-\Delta)^s$.
 In the theory of stochastic partial differential equations this corresponds to the case of a stable {\it L\'evy process}.
 The kernel corresponding to $(-\Delta)^s$ determines the probability distribution of jumps in the value of the stock price, assigning less probability to big jumps as $s$ increases to $1$.
 Therefore, since the parameter $s$ has to be determined through empirical data, the stability of the spectrum with respect to $s$ allows for more reliable models of random jump-diffusions, see \cite{App} for more details.

 It is also useful to recall that for $p=2$, problems \eqref{prob} and \eqref{prob-p1} admit only a discrete set of eigenvalues, whose associated eigenfunctions give an Hilbertian basis of $L^2(\Omega)$ (once properly renormalized).
-Then we have that these eigenvalues coincide with those defined by \eqref{lambdas}, see Theorem \ref{thm:uguali!} below. \end{rem}

-As one of the main ingredients of the proof of Theorem \ref{main}, we need a $\Gamma-$convergence result for Gagliardo semi-norms, proven in Theorem \ref{thm:gamma} below.
-Namely, by defining the family of functionals $\mathscr E_{s,p}:L^p(\Omega)\to[0,\infty]$ as
+Then we have that these eigenvalues coincide with those defined by \eqref{lambdas}, see Theorem \ref{thm:uguali!} below. \end{remark} One of the main ingredients of the proof of Theorem \ref{main} is a $\Gamma-$convergence result for Gagliardo semi-norms, proven in Theorem \ref{thm:gamma} below.
+Namely, by defining the family of functionals $\mathcal E_{s,p}:L^p(\Omega)\to[0,\infty]$ as

-and $\mathscr E_{1,p}:L^p(\Omega)\to[0,\infty]$ by
+and $\mathcal E_{1,p}:L^p(\Omega)\to[0,\infty]$ by

 we prove that for $s_k\nearrow 1$ we have

 where $\Gamma-\lim$ denotes the $\Gamma-$limit of functionals, with respect to the norm topology of $L^p(\Omega)$.
 We refer to \cite{dalmaso1993} for the relevant definitions and facts needed about $\Gamma-$convergence.